BIGTREE Medicare & Nursing Home

 “Do Malaysian citizens pay SST on your services?”

-If they say “JKM-registered” and “Yes, we charge 6% SST”—that’s an extra RM210/month on a RM3,500 bill.
-Over years of care, this adds up significantly.
+If they say “JKM-registered” and “Yes, we charge 8% SST”—that’s an extra RM280/month on a RM3,500 bill.
+Over years of care, this adds up to RM16,800+ over five years.

 If they say “MOH-licensed”—Malaysian citizens pay zero SST.
 Plus you get full-time medical staff, hospital-grade safety standards, and comprehensive healthcare oversight.